Nelson Marlborough Institute of Technology: History

 Nelson Marlborough Institute of Technology (NMIT) originated from the Nelson Technical School founded in 1905.
 Initially offering courses in various disciplines including cookery, engineering, and commerce.
 NMIT expanded its operations into Marlborough in the 1980s, establishing the Ballinger Horticulture Centre and later developing campuses in Richmond and Nelson.
 By 1992, NMIT began offering degree-level education, enhancing its focus on local industries such as horticulture, forestry, and viticulture.
 The institution's growth resulted in its renaming to Nelson Marlborough Institute of Technology in 2000, to reflect its regional influence.
 Today, NMIT remains a pivotal educational institution, offering a diverse range of over 100 qualifications from certificates to master's degrees, with specialties in aquaculture, maritime, viticulture, wine, and aviation engineering.

 On 1 April 2020, NMIT was subsumed into New Zealand Institute of Skills & Technology alongside the 15 other Institutes of Technology and Polytechnics (ITPs).

 In mid-July 2025, the Vocational Education Minister Penny Simmonds announced that the Government would return NMIT and nine other polytechnics to regional governance by 1 January 2026.

+On 1 January 2026, NMIT left Te Pukenga and became an independent entity again.

+In mid-February 2026, the Government allocated NMIT NZ$22.6 million to assist with the transition phase.